tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 This mechanism is intended to be used as one mechanism for resolving privacy-sensitive content in the broader context of DNS privacy.

-This experimental extension is developed outside the IETF and is published here to guide implementation, ensure interoperability among implementations, and enable wide-scale experimentation.
+This experimental protocol is developed outside the IETF and is published here to guide implementation, ensure interoperability among implementations, and enable wide-scale experimentation.
 See {{experiment}} for more details about the experiment.